grim-fandango/vhs-teletext/README.txt

 		vbi.py g:

 	This will process the vbi files and turn them into teletext data in the g:\t42 folder.
-It shows you headers as it goes, and will also highlight possible Level 2 packets.
+It shows you headers as it goes, and will also highlight possible Level 2 packets and other data packets.

 	Any packets that are > X/24 will be written to g:\datapackets.txt.
 These packets are copied as-is in this version and are not subject to odd-parity checks etc. as they were in the original branch.